vmware-archive/dependency-labeler/README.md

 Optionally deplab can output the metadata to a file providing the path with the argument `--metadata-file` or `-m`

-If the file path cannot be created, deplab will return the newly labelled image, and return an error for the writing of the metadata file.

 If a file exists at the given path, the file will be overwritten.

 #### dpkg file

 Optionally deplab can output the debian package list portion of the metadata to a file with the argument `--dpkg-file` or `-d`

-If the file path cannot be created, deplab will return the newly labelled image, and return an error for the writing of the dpkg file.

 If a file exists at the given path, the file will be overwritten.